 Frequently Asked Questions About the Enhanced Easement Incentive

-In tax years 2006-2013, a Federal tax incentive for conservation easement donations has helped thousands of landowners to conserve their land.
+In tax years 2006-2013, a Federal tax incentive for conservation easement donations helped thousands of landowners to conserve their land.
 If you own land with important natural or historic resources, donating a conservation easement can be one of the smartest ways to conserve the land you love, while maintaining private property rights and possibly realizing significant federal tax benefits.
-This incentive was just renewed for tax years 2012 and 2013 in the "fiscal cliff" package, but donors must act fast, as it could expire again on December 31, 2013.
-Read more about our efforts to extend it.
+This incentive will expire Dec.
+31, 2014.

 When first enacted in 2006, Congress also added several reasonable reforms to help prevent abuse of that incentive.
 Those reforms do not expire.
 For a more comprehensive look at the tax rules applicable to easement donations see our page.